namwkim/2017/wiki/markov.md

 Look at the `proposalratio` term.
 Its a ratio of proposal pdfs.
 But its opposite to the ratio of the pdf that we want to sample from.

 What is the intuition behind this?
-Remenber that because you dont know how to sample from $p$, you are sampling from $q$ instead.
+Remember that because you dont know how to sample from $p$, you are sampling from $q$ instead.
 Now if q is asymmetric, you will have a greater chance of going in one direction than the other.
 Indeed you are more likely to get samples from the region where $q$ (more precisely each new $q$) is high .
 This may not match with the $p$ you want to sample from, and you want to correct this oversampling by multiplying by the proposal ration.
 This helps erase the memory of $q$ a bit.